 FLOATING WETLAND PROJECT

-The Floating Wetland Project will explore a complementary approach to infrastructure improvements, utilizing an ecological intervention to reduce harmful algal blooms, a remaining obstacle to swimming and the river’s health.
+The Floating Wetland Project explores a complementary approach to infrastructure improvements, utilizing an ecological intervention to reduce harmful algal blooms, a remaining obstacle to swimming and the river’s health.
 Reducing nutrient pollution remains vital but depends on increasingly complex solutions.
 Ecological intervention offers another strategy.
 Experiments have shown that for bodies like the Charles, algal blooms can be understood as a symptom of a broken food chain.
 Strengthening zooplankton with additional habitat may help.
-Continuing a multi-year partnership with Northeastern PhD student Max Rome, and adding interpretative materials professional Penelope Taylor to our team, the CRC will install a floating wetland at North Point Park in Cambridge to test this hypothesis.
-The project aims to (1) design, permit, and install a floating wetland to demonstrate the importance (and absence) of shoreline vegetation; (2) research the impact on local zooplankton populations and quantify the scale at which water quality could be affected and improved, and (3) engage the public on the river’s health.
+Continuing a multi-year partnership with Northeastern PhD student Max Rome, and adding interpretative materials professional Penelope Taylor to our team, the CRC installed a floating wetland at North Point Park in Cambridge in June 2020 to test this hypothesis.
+The project goals include (1) design, permit, and install a floating wetland to demonstrate the importance (and absence) of shoreline vegetation; (2) research the impact on local zooplankton populations and quantify the scale at which water quality could be affected and improved, and (3) engage the public on the river’s health.
 Learn more about the Floating Wetlands.